MirageNet/Mirage/doc/docs/analyzers/MIRAGE1204.md

 ---

 ## How to Resolve

-Remove the `static` modifier from the RPC method declaration so it runs within the instance context of a spawned `NetworkBehaviour`.
+Remove the `static` modifier so the method executes within the instance context of the `NetworkBehaviour`.

 {{{ Path:'Snippets/Analyzers/Mirage1204.cs' Name:'mirage1204-resolved' }}}